felippenardi/ATinyPieceOfVim/issue-25/advanced-math.md

 Hope you are doing great today.
 I've got a new Vim tip for you.
-I can't promise it will be extremely useful, but it will be guaranteed to impress your friends. :)
+I can't promise it will be extremely useful, but it will definitely impress your friends. :)

 A few emails ago I showed a Vim built-in command to increase and decrease numbers.
 Today I want to show you something more advanced.
 We are going use
 Vim to calculate math expressions.

-Next time you think of reaching your phone's calculator, keep your hands on the keyboard and do the following:
+Next time you think of reaching your phone calculator, keep your hands on the keyboard and do the following: